Alexplayrus2/ultrakill-mindcontrolmod/README.md

 once you did that spawn in an enemy, open unity explorer, open inspector and use mouse inspect (world), hover the mouse over the enemy you want to control, it will give you a path to the enemy press esc and close unity explorer, press f1, press mindcontrol and paste or type the enemy path into the textbox, press close and now you should be kinda controlling the enemy

+# compile instructions
+make sure you have dotnet installed for this, make a folder named lib inside of the folder where the source code is and copy these files into it (COPY PASTE THEM, DO NOT MOVE THEM OR YOUR GAME WILL BREAK):
+ULTRAKILL/BepInEx/core/BepInEx.dll
+ULTRAKILL/BepInEx/core/0Harmony.dll
+ULTRAKILL/ULTRAKILL_Data/Managed/UnityEngine.dll
+ULTRAKILL/ULTRAKILL_Data/Managed/UnityEngine.CoreModule.dll
+ULTRAKILL/ULTRAKILL_Data/Managed/Assembly-CSharp.dll
+once you did all that, open a terminal, cd into the source code's folder and run ```batch dotnet build```